deepjaisia/SandboxHttpsExtensions/README.md

 Augment the current sandbox API to allow HTTPS (or TLS/SSL) function calls from the Python libraries to be used in a secure, performance-isolated fashion inside of Repy.

 List of Errors encountered during the addition of HTTPS Call to the sandbox.
-Suppose we are making an API call for repy that will fetch "Weather News" for us and the name of the module/python_file that will do this for is "weather_report".
+Suppose we are making an API call for repy that will fetch "Weather News" for us and the name of that module/python_file that will do this for us is "weather_report".
 The same module name will be used in the document for reference.

 1. Unsafe Call - getattr, hasattr, __import__(*github is removing some of the underscores for 'import')